briansimoni/stereodose/README.md

 Obtain the client ID and secret by creating an app in the Spotify developer dashboard, and set the callback to http://localhost:3000/auth/callback

-You can generate a random AUTH_KEY by switching to the scripts directory
+You can generate a random AUTH_KEY and ENCRYPTION_KEY by switching to the scripts directory

 `go run secret_generator.go`